-- Monthly benefits are paid on the first of the month. - " Your first benefit payment will be a paper check; subsequent payments will be direct deposited. - " Your retirement can only be canceled if a benefit payment has not been negotiated (includes direct deposit). - For Service and ILSB, there is a 30-day waiting period. - " This period begins on your retirement date.
-However, we must have your affidavit as well as your direct deposit form to determine your benefit. - You will receive estimated benefits as first payments. - " This partial benefit will continue monthly until TRSL finalizes your benefit.
-(For DROP participants: The estimated benefit is your DROP deposit amount plus your after-DROP estimated benefit, if applicable.)
+- Monthly benefits are paid on the first of the month. - Your first benefit payment will be a paper check; subsequent payments will be direct deposited. - Your retirement can only be canceled if a benefit payment has not been negotiated (includes direct deposit). - Members entering DROP are unable to cancel DROP participation once your date passes and the affidavit is on file. - For Service and ILSB, there is a 30-day waiting period. - This period begins on your retirement date.
+However, TRSL must have your properly executed estimated affidavit and your completed direct deposit form in order to determine your benefit. - You will receive estimated benefits as first payments. - This will continue monthly until TRSL finalizes your benefit. - Includes after-DROP supplement, for those working after DROP.